Barnaul Altai Krai, Russia Travel Guide

 Utilize public transport or go on foot when you can to reduce carbon emissions.

-Continue to use basic Russian phrases and show appreciation for local efforts to communicate.
+Continue to use basic Russian expressions and show recognition of local efforts to communicate.

-Be respectful of customs, including dress codes at religious sites and general social etiquette.
+Honor local traditions, including dress codes at sacred places and general social etiquette.

 Always get consent before taking pictures of people, showing consideration and respect.